On the GIT Quotient Space of Quintic Surfaces: Geometric Invariant Theory Analysis

 The equation associated to the last case is

-To find the local equation of the singularities we use the convention described at Section \ref{notation}. \end{proof} Some of the maximal 1-PS induce unstable configurations (see Remark \ref{rmku}).
-Next, we describe their main geometric characteristics. \begin{prop} Let $X$ be a quintic surface and let $\Delta$ be its singular locus.
-Suppose that for a coordinate system $\Xi_{F_X} \subset M^{\oplus}(\lambda_k)$ with $k \geq 7$, then $X$ is an unstable quintic surface and one of the following cases holds: \begin{enumerate}[label*=\arabic*.] \item $\Delta$ contains an ordinary quadruple point. \item $\Delta$ contains a double line supporting a special triple point $p \in X$ whose tangent cone is the union of three concurrent hyperplanes intersecting along a line $L$.
-At the completion of the local ring, the equation associated to the triple point has the form:
+To find the local equations of the singularities we use an analytic change of coordinates as described by \cite[Sec 2.5]{kollar1998real}. \end{proof} Next we describe the main geometric characteristics of the surfaces destabilized by the critical 1-PS $\lambda_7$, $\lambda_8$, $\lambda_9$, and $\lambda_{10}$. \begin{prop} Let $X$ be a quintic surface, and let $\Delta$ be its singular locus.
+Suppose that for some coordinate system $\Xi_{F_X} \subset M^{\oplus}(\lambda_k)$ with $k \geq 7$.
+Then $X$ is an unstable quintic surface, and one of the following cases holds: \begin{enumerate}[label*=\arabic*.] \item $\Delta$ contains an ordinary quadruple point. \item $\Delta$ contains a double line supporting a special triple point $p \in X$ whose tangent cone is a union of three concurrent hyperplanes intersecting along a line $L$.
+At the completion of the local ring, the equation associated to the triple point has the following form

-The intersection of the surface with one of the hyperplanes is the union of a cubic curve and a tangential double line supported at $L$. \item $\Delta$ contains a double line supporting a special double point whose tangent cone is $H^2$.
-At the completion of the local ring, the equation associated to the double point has the form: $ x^2+y^4$.
-The intersection of the surface with $H$ is the union of a quadruple line supported on $L$ and another line. \item $X$ is the union of a smooth quartic surface and a hyperplane. \begin{enumerate}[label*=\arabic*.] \item The intersection of the hyperplane with the quartic surface is a quartic plane curve with a triple point which tangent cone has a triple line $L^3$. \item The intersection of the quartic surface with this line $L$ is a quadruple point. \end{enumerate} \end{enumerate} \end{prop} \begin{proof} This proposition follows from an argument similar to the previous one.
-The generic equation associated to the first case is
+The intersection of the surface with one of the above hyperplanes is a union of a cubic curve and a tangent double line supported at $L$. \item $\Delta$ contains a double line supporting a special double point whose tangent cone is $H^2$.
+At the completion of the local ring, the equation associated to the double point has the form $x^2+y^4$.
+The intersection of the surface with $H$ is a union of a quadruple line supported on $L$ and another line. \item $X$ is a union of a smooth quartic surface and a hyperplane such that \begin{itemize} \item[*] The intersection of the hyperplane with the quartic surface is a quartic plane curve with a triple point whose tangent cone has a triple line $L^3$. \item[*] The intersection of the quartic surface with this line $L$ is a quadruple point. \end{itemize} \end{enumerate} \end{prop} \begin{proof} We write down the equations of surfaces destabilized by the critical 1-PS $\lambda_i$ with $i \geq 7$ and match them with the cases of the statement.
+The generic equation associated to the first case is given by

 The equation associated to the second case is given by

 The equation associated to the third case is given by